boisgera/pioupiou/mkdocs/distributions.md

 To streamline the visualization of distributions in this document, we introduce a helper function `long_form_data`.
-It instantiates some distributions, simulate them and return the results as a [long-form dataframe](https://seaborn.pydata.org/tutorial/data_structure.html) with column names `"Distribution"` and `"Value"`.
+It instantiates some distributions, simulates them and returns the results as a [long-form dataframe](https://seaborn.pydata.org/tutorial/data_structure.html) with column names `"Distribution"` and `"Value"`.
 Its arguments are:

   - `distribs`: strings that should eval to random variables,